 We’re not talking about the shampoo here, although this strategy draws some inspiration from the idea.
 The head and shoulder (H&S) pattern in financial markets is considered one of the most reliable chart patterns.
 Stock traders have used it for decades, and we too can apply the principle in Forex trading.

-Once you are able to identify the ‘normal’ H&S patter, the inverted one should not be a problem either.
+Once you can identify the ‘normal’ H&S pattern, the inverted one should not be a problem either.

 What does the head and shoulders pattern mean?